dpent/PrometheusGraphicsEngine/README.md

 # Prometheus Graphics Engine

 This is a graphics engine i made using libraries and tools mentioned in the tech stack section below.
 This is entirely free to use.
+In this project, i am using [Dear ImGui](https://github.com/ocornut/imgui) (Copyright (c) 2014-2025 Omar Cornut) for some of the ui elements like helper windows in the editor.

 ## Features (And planned)
 - ✅ Linux support